 National Women's Health & Fitness Day is a public/private good health partnership organized by the Health Information Resource Center (HIRC)sm, a national clearinghouse for consumer health information professionals.
 The HIRC's "sister" organization, the Mature Market Resource Center, is the official organizer of National Senior Health & Fitness Day - the nation's largest older adult health promotion event - which is always held the last Wednesday in May.

 The HIRC staff will coordinate all Women's Health & Fitness Day host site registrations along with the sales and distribution of event incentive items and samples/information from our national and state/local event sponsors.

 Every spring, a contest is held to select a theme for the annual Women's Day event.
-Last year's Women's Day theme, "Being Active is a Healthy Choice!" was submitted by Janet Bowman of Frostburg, MD.
-Ms. Bowman won a $250.00 prize plus her theme was featured on selected Women's Day event incentive items.
-Click here to submit a theme for the 2015 contest.
+Last year's Women's Day theme, "Fitness…It’s a Smart Choice for Life!" was submitted by Ruth Underhill of East Peoria, Illinois.
+Ms. Underhill won a $250.00 prize plus her theme was featured on selected Women's Day event incentive items.
+Click here to submit a theme for the 2017 contest.

 Questions About National Women's Health & Fitness Day?

 Please contact Patricia Henze, program manager, National Women's Health & Fitness Day, 1-800-828-8225, weekdays 8-6 Central time.
 (After hours, please use our voice mail.)
 E-mail: firstname.lastname@example.org